 Let’s Hit the Books

-Many families move to Newton for one single reason – the public-school system.
-Newton has top-notch public schools with caring teachers, extracurricular activities, and a very involved parent community.
+Many families move to Newton for one reason – the public school system.
+Residents living in Newton are close to top-notch public schools with caring teachers, extracurricular activities, and a very involved parent community.
 There are 15 elementary schools, four middle schools, and two high schools (Newton North and Newton South).
 Both North and South send students to Ivy League universities year after year.
-Newton is also known for being a school district that provides ample support for students with special needs.
+Newton is also known as a school district that provides ample support for students with special needs.

 You can view which elementary school your new neighborhood would zone into here: Newton Elementary School Zones.
-Every elementary school provides a small, neighborhood feel despite Newton being a large town.
-Tuesdays are half days in Newton, and all of the town centers are bustling at lunchtime with plenty of students and their families.
-Newtonville’s diner, pizza places and other eateries are filled with Newton North High Schoolers who can go off campus during their free periods.
+Every elementary school provides a small neighborhood feel, despite Newton being a large town.
+Tuesdays are half days in Newton for elementary and middle schoolers, Wednesdays for high school, and all town centers are bustling at lunchtime with plenty of students and their families.
+Newtonville’s diner, pizza places, and other eateries are filled with Newton North High Schoolers who can go off campus during their free periods.

-In the summer, kids get involved in local sports like tennis lessons at The Neighborhood Club or Newton Centre, and many families get a membership to Crystal Lake.
+In the summer, kids get involved in local sports like tennis lessons at The Neighborhood Club or Newton Centre, and many families living in Newton get a membership to Crystal Lake.
 The passes are only sold to Newton residents, so the beach never gets too overcrowded.
-Kids can take swimming lessons here, and/or relax with their family in the sun or shade.
+Kids can take swimming lessons here or relax in the sun or shade with their family.

 Pasta, burgers, sushi, and more!
-Newton is home to a wide array of delicious dining, from casual to upscale.
-A town favorite is the Station Diner, which is a cozy spot nestled in the train station at Newton Centre.
-Newton Centre is bustling with an independent bookstore, boutique shopping, salons, eateries, and a little something sweet at Galit’s treats.
-For a fancy night out, Sycamore is the place to be with an intimate atmosphere and elevated menu.
-Central is another great place for a night out, and they are now a cafe by day.
+Newton is home to various delicious dining, from casual to upscale.
+Open to visitors, commuters, and residents living in Newton, Newton Centre is bustling with an independent bookstore, boutique shopping, salons, and eateries.
+For a more upscale night out, Sycamore is the place to be with an intimate atmosphere and elevated menu.

-Newton is a beautiful town with a warm, community feel.
-The Boston Marathon route passes through the town, by famous “heartbreak hill”, and Newton residents come together to cheer on the runners together.
-Living on the marathon route in Newton also provides lots of running all year round.
+Newton is a beautiful town with a warm community feel.
+The Boston Marathon route passes through the town by the famous “heartbreak hill,” and residents living in Newton come together to cheer on the runners.
+The marathon route in Newton also provides lots of running all year round.
 The local library on Homer Street is always filled with babies for its free story time, and the farmer’s market is home to friendly people and beautiful produce.
-If you choose to live in Newton, you will certainly feel at home and always have somewhere to explore.
+If you choose to be part of the community living in Newton, you will certainly feel at home and always have somewhere to explore.

 There are hundreds of towns to choose from.
 How do you figure it all out?
 You simply don’t, without getting a Suburban Jungle Strategist to help you through it all.
 Schedule here for your strategy session with our innovative suburbs strategy team.
 All services are completely free.